Ynpact/ynpact-ssh-ssm-proxy/README.md

 # ynpact-ssh-ssm-proxy
-Ynpact SSH-SSM-Proxy tool allow to use VS Code remote SSH plugin through a AWS SSM Session Manager SSH session **to connect to and manage remote EC2 hosts in a painlessly manner**.
+Ynpact SSH-SSM-Proxy tool allow to use VS Code remote SSH extension through a AWS SSM Session Manager SSH session **to connect to and manage remote EC2 hosts in a painlessly manner**.

 While you'll find on most blog solutions that allow to connect to remote EC2 instance using SSM, none of these are generic enough to allows a convenient daily use.
 With this proxy script, **you can administrate at scale a wide variety of EC2 instances**, located onto different AWS account and region, using different SSH key/user, AWS authentication methods and AWS credentials profiles.